wzh99/IRL/README.md

 ## Compilation

-This project support reading a text source of the language and convert it to memory representation.
-It covers all the front-end procedures of a common compiler, including lexical, syntactical and semantic analysis.
+This project supports reading a text source of the language and convert it to memory representation.
+It covers all the front-end procedures of a common compiler, including lexical, syntactical and semantical analysis.

 ### Parsing